Lacan Today Conference

 What we will discuss:

-• The use of Lacanian psychoanalysis in academic and cultural critique.
+• The use of Lacanian psychoanalysis in academic, cultural, and political critique.
+Critical perspectives on the limits, tensions, and impasses of Lacanian theory.

 Who Should Attend: